 The basic building blocks of a bitcoin loan are similar to that of any loan.
 It’s a term financial product.
 All this means is you have to repay what you borrow (plus interest and fees) within a pre-determined time.

 The details of your repayment — along with rates, conditions and the number of bitcoin you receive — vary from lender to lender.
 In many cases, they mimic existing financial products.

 Bitcoin is a decentralized cryptocurrency, so the world’s biggest banks aren’t issuing funds in the form of bitcoin.
 Not yet, at any rate.
 Instead, this kind of financial product comes from people or businesses that own bitcoin.

-You can find these bitcoin users on crypto-backed platforms that operate like other peer-to-peer lending apps.
+You can find these bitcoin users on crypto-backed platforms like bitcoin loop that operate like other peer-to-peer lending apps.
 Like other P2P options, these platforms make it easier to borrow in some respects:

 - No credit check — They could be an option if you have bad credit as long as you have a trustworthy online presence.

 - Low interest rates — Since they operate outside the typical financial sphere, they often have fewer surcharges and lower interest fees.

 - Large borrowing amounts — These are best used for large personal investments or business needs.

 Unfortunately, due to the volatile nature of bitcoin, this option isn’t without its drawbacks: